-Avoiding Colon Cancer
+Recognizing Colon Cancer Symptoms

-- Blood in the stool (bright red, black or very dark)
+- Blood in the stool (bright red, black, or very dark)

-- Change in bowel habits (diarrhea or constipation
+- Change in bowel habits (diarrhea or constipation)

 - Narrow, pencil-thin stools

 - Unexplained anemia (low iron in the blood)

 - Rectal bleeding